Using images in content

 What complex images are

-Complex images contain substantial information – more than can be explained in a short phrase or sentence.
+Complex images contain a lot of information – more than can be explained in a short phrase or sentence.

 Examples include: